 Now that we’ve looked at the overarching changes and long-term trends, let’s take a look at how they are already impacting modern EDI today.

 The future of EDI: Modern API technology will change EDI processes

 As already discussed, APIs are on the rise in all areas of data exchange.
-Despite some disadvantages, which we will discuss in more detail below, they have quite obvious advantages over classic, file-based data exchange via EDI.
-Not only is it possible to transmit information very quickly, the sender also gets immediate feedback on whether the message has been successfully transmitted and its processing status.
+They do have some disadvantages, which we will discuss in more detail below.
+However, they have quite obvious advantages over classic, file-based data exchange via EDI.
+Not only is it possible to transmit information very quickly.
+The sender also gets immediate feedback on whether the message has been successfully transmitted and its processing status.
 Although this is possible with classic EDI, the technology is designed for asynchronous exchange of mass data and high throughput.
 And this slows down the processing time for an individual transaction.
 It is also more difficult to assign feedback than with an API.

 Ultimately, technical changes bring about changes in how things are done.
 One example is the shift in responsibility for error handling.
 As long as it passes some basic conditions, the actual content of an EDI file isn’t checked until it has been received by the recipient.
 This means that the file is first error checked in the destination system.
 And if the EDI file contains errors and cannot be processed, it’s the receiver who has to debug it.

 In contrast, data transferred over an API is error checked during transmission.
 As a rule, the sender is responsible for transmitting error-free data.
-However, the sender often doesn’t have all the information he needs, making error correction difficult, if not impossible.
+However, the sender often doesn’t have all the information he needs.
+This makes error correction difficult, if not impossible.
 In these cases, both parties need to agree on a strategy so that the entire process is not potentially jeopardised by an error.